AY2223S1-CS2103T-W16-1/tp/docs/DeveloperGuide.md

 1. User searches for guest
 2. Guest is not found in list of guests
-3. User requests to add a guest to the list
+3. User request to add a guest to the list
 4. GuestBook adds the guest

     Use case ends.